Kartavya Bhavan

-Kartavya Bhavan, also referred to as the Common Central Secretariat (CCS), is a complex of ten newly-constructed office buildings in New Delhi, India, developed under the Central Vista Redevelopment Project.
+Kartavya Bhavan, also referred to as the Common Central Secretariat (CCS), is a complex of ten new federal office buildings (three of which are currently operational) in New Delhi, India, developed under the Central Vista Redevelopment Project.
 Intended for usage by the various ministries of the Government of India, the project aims to replace older structures, such as Shastri Bhawan, Nirman Bhawan, and Krishi Bhawan, with a contemporaneous, centralised administrative complex.

 Development

-Since India's independence, key ministries such as Home, Finance, Defence, External Affairs, and the Prime Minister’s Office have been housed in the North and South Block buildings, while others have occupied offices in structures like Krishi Bhawan, Shastri Bhawan, and Nirman Bhawan.
+Since India's independence, key ministries such as Home, Finance, Defence, External Affairs, and the Prime Minister’s Office have been housed in the North and South Block buildings, while others have occupied offices in structures like Krishi Bhawan, Shastri Bhawan, and Nirman Bhawan, which were constructed during the 1950s and 1960s.
 Some departments have also operated from rented premises, reportedly costing the government approximately ₹1,500 crore (US$180 million) annually in rent.
 The Central Vista Redevelopment Project was initiated in part to consolidate these ministries into a single complex, with the aim of improving coordination and reducing operational costs.

-The Central Vista Redevelopment Project, launched in 2019, includes plans to construct ten new buildings to house various central government ministries.
+The Central Vista Redevelopment Project, launched in 2019, included plans to construct ten new buildings to house various central government ministries.
 According to official statements, the project aims to replace older government buildings that are reportedly facing issues such as insufficient space and aging infrastructure.

 Kartavya Bhavan-3, the first of these ten, was completed and inaugurated on 6 August 2025.
 The full CCS campus is forecasted to be operational by mid-2027.